SWEDISH MEATBALLS & MUSHROOM GRAVY

-MAKING THE MEATBALLS
+MAKING THE SWEDISH MEATBALLS

 1. Place a large Frying Pan over a medium-high heat with a splash of olive oil.
 Add the diced shallots to the pan and cook for 3-4 minutes until the onions are starting to colour.
-Remove from the heat and set the onions aside to cool down completely before adding to the meatball mix.
+Next, remove from the heat and set the onions aside to cool down completely before adding to the meatball mix.